 Heidi Goldsmith

-• Walgreens and its senior executives in a securities fraud class action relating to statements the company made about a proposed merger.
+• Walgreens and its senior executives in securities fraud class action and separate opt out claims relating to statements the company made concerning a proposed merger.

 • Churchill Capital Corp.
-III (CCCIII), a SPAC sponsored by Churchill Capital Group, and certain directors in ongoing fiduciary duty litigation in the Delaware Court of Chancery relating to CCIII’s $11 billion merger with MultiPlan, Inc.
+III (CCCIII) and certain directors in ongoing fiduciary duty litigation in the Delaware Court of Chancery relating to CCIII’s $11 billion merger with MultiPlan, Inc.

 Heidi received her J.D., summa cum laude, from New York Law School, where she was the Executive Notes and Comments Editor for the New York Law School Law Review, the Chair of the Moot Court Association, and a member of the Dean’s Leadership Council.
 During law school, Heidi interned for the Honorable Jesse M. Furman of the United States District Court for the Southern District of New York.
 Upon graduation, she was honored with the Dr. Max Reich Award for Excellence in Civil Trial Advocacy, the Louis Susman Award for Excellence in the Study of the Law of Evidence, the Otto Walter Distinguished Writing Award, an award for Outstanding Editorial Contribution to the New York Law School Law Review, the New York Law School Trustee’s Prize, and inducted into the Order of the Barristers.